-Running the scanner will cost you roughly a few hundred credits, so the 6,000 monthly credits should allow most users to utilize the site frequently without having to pay for additional credits.
-Once your credits are gone, you can still use the site, but with very limited functionality.
+Running the scanner costs a few hundred credits.
+The free monthly credits are enough to allow most users to frequently utilize the site without paying for more.
+When you have used up all of your credits, you can use the site but with minimal functionality.

-Quickly find stocks that are near highs or lows for various time frames, or that are showing a lot of price momentum (up or down).
-Track which stocks are being bought and sold by popular hedge funds and create custom screens, watchlists, and portfolios.
+It's quick to find stocks near highs or lows for various time frames or find some that show a lot of price momentum (up or down).
+Track which stocks are being traded by popular hedge funds, and create custom screens, watchlists, and portfolios.

 Hundreds of functions are available to all users, although paid users have access to additional features such as equations, data exporting, filters, portfolio analytics, and alerts.
 An entry-level paid subscription is $79.99 per year, the Premium plan is $179.99 per year, and the Premium Plus plan is $279.99 per year.

 Maximizing the Effectiveness of Stock Screeners